 Finding Communion

-Watch our new video series: "A Saint You Need to Know!" hosted by Alana Babineau, Campus Minister at Trinity High School and Youth Minister at Sainte Marie Pairsh.
+Watch our new video series: "A Saint You Need to Know!" hosted by Alana Babineau, Campus Minister at Trinity High School and Youth Minister at Sainte Marie Parish.
 This series highlights saints in a fun and engaging way.

 Test your Catholic knowledge by taking this quiz from latest issue of Parable Magazine.